max-pfeiffer/harbor-turnkey/README.md

-# Harbor on a Kubernetes Single Node Cluster using Talos Linux and a Proxmox Hypervisor
+# Harbor on a Kubernetes Single Node Cluster using Talos Linux and Proxmox VE
 This infrastructure as code (IaC) project installs [Harbor](https://goharbor.io/) on a single node Kubernetes cluster.
 It uses [Talos Linux](https://www.talos.dev/) as an operating system for running Kubernetes and Proxmox as hypervisor.
 The provisioning is done with OpenTofu.

-# Usage
+## Usage
 First clone the repo.
 The provisioning with OpenTofu needs to be done in two steps:
 1. Create the VM on Proxmox hypervisor and install Kubernetes
 2. Install Harbor and all applications in the Kubernetes cluster

-## Install Virtual Machine with Talos Linux on Proxmox
+### Install Virtual Machine with Talos Linux on Proxmox
 Go to `proxmox` subdirectory and create a `credentials.auto.tfvars` file using the example:
 ```shell
 $ cp credentials.auto.tfvars.example credentials.auto.tfvars